 For many autistic people, finding and retaining a job can be a stressful prospect.
 Identifying and challenging discrimination, even if it is explicit, can be equally challenging.
 Holding an employer accountable for workplace discrimination can be an expensive and intimidating process.
 Autistic employees are especially vulnerable to being discriminated against because they may have difficulties interpreting social cues or having the social skills to spot discrimination when it happens.

 Discrimination can occur when an autistic person’s employer treats them less favourably because of the individual difficulties imposed due to the autistic person’s condition.
-E.g. a non-autistic coworker earns less for doing the same job than the autistic employee.
+E.g. a non-autistic coworker earns more for doing the same job than the autistic employee.

 Harassment also falls under the EEAs.
-Harassment is a series of behaviours that is hostile, intimidatory, or offensive towards a particular individual.
+Harassment is a series of behaviours that are hostile, intimidatory, or offensive towards a particular individual.
 A colleague or an employer may be found guilty of harassment.
 This includes Sexual Harassment.

 If you feel that you or someone you know who is autistic has been a victim of discrimination or harassment, you can lodge a formal complaint with the Workplace Relations Commission (WRC).
 You can do so online here.